solidjs/solid/documentation/components.md

 root(() => element.appendChild(Component(MyComponent)));
 ```

 You can also use S.js `S.data` or `S.value` signals directly, and are not required to use Solid's `State` mechanism.
-For example, the following will show a ticking count os elapsed seconds:
+As an example, the following will show a count of ticking seconds:

 ```js
 import S fromn 's-js'